University of Gloucestershire: Notable staff members

 Senior lecturer in Criminology Dr Jane Monckton Smith is an author and part of the Home Office College of Policing scrutiny panel for domestic abuse training.

 Andy Pitchford is the director of sport at the university.
 Andy joined the university in 1996 and among his contributions he has supported enterprising students to create an international development programme, Sport Malawi.

 Acting Head of Humanities and Religion, Philosophy & Ethics lecturer, David Webster, is an author and blogger.
 In addition to scholarly works on Buddhism and desire, the nature of belief, and other topics in Buddhist studies and the Philosophy of Religion, David has also written about the blues, and death in religions.
 Dave was recently named by JISC as one of the '50 Most Influential HE Professionals Using Social Media'.

 Partnership with Superdry

 Global brand Superdry collaborates with the university's Fashion degree which sees the brand's design and creative teams provide expert industry advice, guidance and practical experience to fashion students.
 Superdry are also one of the supporters of the Graphic Design programme.

-Your Future Plan

-The university has developed Your Future Plan, where every undergraduate student is guaranteed the support to create a personal career plan, which they start developing in their first year.
-It helps develop their presentation skills, volunteering, completing internships and work placements, working on live briefs and running sports teams and social clubs and societies.